 Decarbonizing buildings is not a "turn-key" strategy, but rather requires significant planning, policy reform, and market transformation.
-State agencies and other key actors need to begin to plan now to ensure market and policy barriers can be overcome in a timely and cost-effective manner.
+State agencies and other key actors need to begin to plan now to ensure market and policy barriers can be overcome in a timely and costeffective manner.
 Absent action today to support and signal building electrification, California can expect the continuation of current construction trends, further entrenching an almost exclusive dependency on natural gas.
-The building infrastructure that California invests in over the next 13 years will be major sources of GHG emissions well beyond 2030.
-The Proposed Scoping Plan should prompt and promote clean energy infrastructure planning for the long-term.
-ARB can trigger this longer term planning and acceleration by including building electrification targets in the Proposed Scenario.
+The building infrastructure and gas distribution pipelines that California invests in over the next 13 years will be major sources of GHG emissions well beyond 2030.
+Instead of investing in infrastructure that may be inviable with long-term climate goals, the Proposed Scoping Plan should prompt clean energy infrastructure planning for the long-term.
+ARB can trigger this longer term planning by including building electrification targets in the Proposed Scenario.

 Despite the importance of achieving progress in building electrification within the 2020 to 2030 timeframe in order to meet long-term 2050 emission reduction targets, the Proposed Scoping Plan includes no expectations for building electrification.
+Instead, electrification targets, which include increases in the proportion of residential and commercial water heater sales that are electric heat pumps, are only included in Alternative 1.5 We ask that ARB include these same electrification expectations in the Proposed Scoping Plan Scenario.